PenguinPaul/PDFsaver/README.txt

 wikipedia https://en.wikipedia.org/wiki/Main%20Page
 mpr mprnews.org

+On running the script, it will ask you for a day of the month.
+Leave blank for the current date.

 Running the script on the 13th of the month will save wikipedia.pdf and mpr.pdf to the folder PDFs/YYYY/MM/ from where the script is run.